wilsonmar/mac-setup/README.md

 ### Limited Memory

 If you're now thinking "a Mac can't run every one of these programs" you'd be right.
-A Mac has at most 16 GB.
+A Mac has at most 16 GB of RAM.

-This repo isn't designed to run every service, but to enble you to pick a few at a time.
+This repo isn't designed to run every service, but to enable you to pick a few at a time, even on a MacBook Air with 4GB RAM and 128 GB hard disk.

 The advantage gained by this script is <strong>fast change</strong>.
+For example, setup to try the Atom editor, then remove it, and install something else.

 Scripts here are modular.
 Its default setting is to not install everything.
 It installs only what you tell it to by adding a keyword in the control file.